No branches? No problem – there are a whole bunch of ways to get access to your money.

 Cheques

-If you’ve got a transaction account with ME, you can ask us to send you a cheque book – you can find more details here.
+If you’ve got an Ultimate Offset Transaction Account with ME, prior to 11 December you can ask us to send you a cheque book.

 A note on Online Savings Accounts